NeuroseSA/service-control/README.md

-With the project open we will install the dependencies with the command: **composer install** Soon after, we will populate the database with the command: **php artisan migrate --seed** Generate the key for the Illuminate encryption service with the command: **php artisan key:generate** End with the command: **php artisan serve** e explore as funcionalidades do sistema.
+With the project open we will install the dependencies with the command: **composer install** Soon after, we will populate the database with the command: **php artisan migrate --seed** Generate the key for the Illuminate encryption service with the command: **php artisan key:generate** End with the command: **php artisan serve** and explore the features of the system.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>